Kid's Dentist in Bowmanville

 At this stage, all the hard work of regular dental cavity prevention should be paying off.

-Your child should be educated enough to make smart oral health choices and to independently care for their own teeth.
+Your child will likely be educated enough to make smart oral health choices and to independently care for their own teeth.